 How does VAT work for online marketplaces?

-The VAT rules governing sales made through online marketplaces are complex and depend on where the goods are located, where the seller is based and whether the customer is VAT-registered.
+Online marketplaces can be held responsible for unpaid VAT by sellers who are not following the rules.
+The VAT rules for sales made through online marketplaces are complex and depend on the location of the goods, the seller's location, and whether the customer is registered for VAT.

 Goods outside the UK at the Point of Sale